Leveraging Near-Field Lighting for Monocular Depth Estimation from Endoscopy Videos: Limitations and Discussion

 \section{Limitations and Discussion}

 Despite the success of our approach and its ability to be extended to any monocular depth estimation method through the adoption of our learning objectives and our refinement module, we note that the formulation of per-pixel lighting that we utilize does not adequately model albedo and does not directly address in-view, specular lighting effects that can lead to misinterpreted lighting cues and ultimately inaccurate depth estimations.
 To remedy this, we opt to detect and mask out specular lighting effects.
 Future works should aim to model such effects and evaluate their impact on downstream tasks such as 3D mesh reconstruction.
-We plan to utilize our approach to depth estimation in a future pipeline that integrates tracking and depth prediction as a part of a SLAM system.
+Furthermore, we acknowledge that the main benefit of our approach still comes from depth supervision.
+We believe this means that future works further exploring self-supervision as~\cite{rodríguezpuigvert2023lightdepth} did have potential promise, especially with unlabeled, clinical data.